slinderman/stats305b/index.md

   - You may bring a cheat sheet covering _one side_ of an 8.5x11" piece of paper

 - **Final Exam**: Wed, March 20, 2024 from 3:30-6:30pm in Room 530-127
+  - In addition to reviewing the midterm and the lecture notes, you may want to try these [practice problems](final/practice.pdf).
   - You may bring a cheat sheet covering _both sides_ of an 8.5x11" piece of paper